CristianOliveiraDaRosa/gerenciafc/README.md

 Try on [gerenciafc.com.br](http://gerenciafc.com.br)

 ** The code is in pt-br sorry about that. **

 But if you want to translate it nobody is going to stop you!

-That's the miracle of Open Source!
+That's the miracle of the Open Source!

 Clone and Run